 Email and the ability to access the course webpage is important.
-The instructor and TA's will use email for reminders, clarifications, and notifications, etc. Feel free to contact us with questions, requests or problems.
+The instructor and TA's will use email for reminders, clarifications, and notifications, etc. Feel free to contact us with questions, requests, or problems.
 Please read the syllabus before asking questions.
-Any email sent to the instructor or TA should have Soc205H in the subject to ensure that it gets read.